aws-samples/aws-hpc-recipes/recipes/pcluster/stig/README.md

 node --version

 For users without Internet connectivity, you will want to pre position the current Node tar file into an S3 bucket and copy it over using 'aws s3 cp' AWS CLI command. https://nodejs.org/en/download
+The following is an example: aws s3 cp s3://(your_S3_bucket)/node-v20.10.0-linux-x64.tar.xz /tmp/
+          tar -xJf /tmp/node-v20.10.0-linux-x64.tar.xz -C /usr/local --strip-components=1

+3. For users with Internet connectivity, if your build is failing ensure that the subnet you are launching into actually has Internet access.
+You can launch a test EC2 instance in the same subnet and security group as your configuration file to check.
+Common issues can be that your public subnet may not be auto assigning public IPv4 addresses (https://docs.aws.amazon.com/vpc/latest/userguide/modify-subnets.html#subnet-public-ip), or your private subnet may not be properly configured to leverage a NAT device via routing.